a-One-Fan/tortoise-tts-fast-oneapi/README.md

+This is a fork of the fast Tortoise (https://github.com/152334H/tortoise-tts-fast) aiming to introduce Intel OneAPI support for usage with the new Intel GPUs.

+### Currently, nothing is implemented.
+If you were very eager to find this, expect the changes very soon.

+# Old Readmes

 # this repo is now maintenance only; please develop a fork || use the mrq repo if you have large features to submit

 ### recent updates